QuineDot/rust-learning/src/pf-dyn.md

 The reason the lifetime exists is that coercing values to `dyn Trait` erases their base type, including any lifetimes that it may contain.
 But those lifetimes have to be tracked by the compiler somehow to ensure memory safety.
-The `dyn Trait` lifetime represents the maximum lifetime the erased type is valid for.
+The `dyn Trait` lifetime represents an upper limit on how long the erased type is valid for.

 ---